What’s wrong with The Lean Startup

 Even a book-length theory developed by an intelligent man cannot provide a silver bullet for successful change, because each case is different.

-In conclusion, a final quote from The Lean Startup in which Ries emphasizes the need to avoid a prescriptive approach:
+A final quote from The Lean Startup in which Ries emphasizes the need to avoid a prescriptive approach:

 Because of the scientific methodology that underlies the lean start-up, there is often a misconception that it offers a rigid clinical formula… This is not true.
 There is no way to remove the human element — vision, intuition, judgement — from the practice of entrepreneurship, nor would that be desirable.

 The Lean Startup provides a range of excellent tools, techniques and processes to help you find your solution but ultimately it is up to you.
-So what is wrong with The Lean Startup?
+So, what is wrong with The Lean Startup?
 There’s absolutely nothing wrong with it, just use it wisely.